Client (prostitution): Motivation

-Consumer of sex, wherein sex is a product;

-Another type of woman, where sex is sought out as an expression of strong anti-feminist notions, as a reaction to a perceived loss of masculine supremacy.
+Studies reveal that most clients seek out sex with prostitutes to satisfy otherwise unfulfilled sexual desires or simply as a means to establish social bonds with women.
+Other reasons include "sexual experiences (such as threesomes or kink) that aren’t easily available to the men; because the men feel they are unattractive and can’t find a woman to have a relationship with; because the men are seeking a space where their sexual desires or interests won’t be shamed; because the men don’t have time or emotional availability for a relationship; because they are disabled; or because they desire sex without emotional involvement."

 Demography

 According to Sabine Grenz of the University of Gothenburg, clients come from all socio-economic classes, and include "stockbrokers, truck drivers, teachers, priests or law-enforcement officials."
 As such, "There are no social characteristics that basically distinguish johns from other men."

 According to Megan Lundstrom of Free Our Girls, 80% to 90% of clients are married men.
 According to a study by Health and Social Life, 55% of clients are married or cohabiting.
 Only 39% of clients are aware that one could contract an STI from being fellated.

 According to Melissa Farley, executive director of Prostitution Research & Education, 60% of clients wear condoms.
 A survey in Georgia found that 83% of clients would be deterred from purchasing sex if they were outed (name and shame) on billboards which included photos and names.
 According to a study by Shared Hope International and Arizona State University, 21.6% of clients had professions commonly perceived as one of a position of authority or position of trust such as law enforcement, attorney or military personnel.

 In Canada, the average age of a client is between 38 and 42 years old who has purchased sex roughly 100 times over their lifetime.
 Roughly 70% have completed university or college and earn over 50,000 Canadian dollars a year.

 The clients of prostitutes in most countries are overwhelmingly male.
 The most common age cohort of clients in developing countries are vicenarians (those in their twenties).